JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 be accepted.
 Only submit comments that represent your views; see [guide notice instructions](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-18-134.html)

-**A [Similar RFI](https://nlmdirector.nlm.nih.gov/2018/03/20/next-generation-data-science-research-challenges/) only generated 53 responses.
-Your voice will be heard!**

 **Thanks for your contribution** It is a responsibility to ensure NIH can act on the most accurate and best possible advice.